-Non-Uniformed Employees: The earlier of attaining:
+Non-Uniformed Employees: The earlier of Non-Uniformed Employees: The earlier of Non-Uniformed Employees: The earlier of attaining:

-- 1. Age 62 with at least 5 years of creditable service. - 2.
-Age 48 with age plus creditable service equal to 80 or more.
+- Age 62 with at least 5 years of creditable service - Age 48 with age plus creditable service equal to 80 or more.

-Uniformed Patrol Employees Only: The earlier of attaining:
+Uniformed Patrol Employees Only: The earlier of Uniformed Patrol Employees Only: The earlier of Uniformed Patrol Employees Only: The earlier of attaining:

-- 1. Mandatory retirement at age 60 with at least 5 years of creditable service. - 2.
-Age 48 with age plus creditable service equal to 80 or more.
+- Mandatory retirement at age 60 with at least 1.
+5 years of creditable service. - Age 48 with age plus creditable service equal to 80 or more.

-Final Average Pay Used for Benefit Determination
+Final Average Pav Used for Benefit Determination

-Final Average Pay is the average annual pay of a member for the three consecutive years of service during which pay was highest (overtime pay is included for purposes of determining average pay).
-All members will receive 1/12 of a year of creditable service for every 168 hours of unused sick leave (usable only for benefit computation, not eligibility).
+Final Average Pay is the average annual pay of a Final Average Pay is the average annual pay of a member for the three consecutive years of service member for the three consecutive years of service during which pay was highest (overtime pay is during which pay was highest (overtime pay is included for purposes of determining average pay). included for purposes of determining average pay).
+All members will receive 1/12 of a year of All members will receive 1/12 of a year of creditable service for every 168 hours of unused creditable service for every 168 hours of unused sick leave (usable only for benefit computation, not sick leave (usable only for benefit computation, eligibility).